 How many places are there?

-There are 20 supported places available in each session, and five places for young people who need to attend with their own DBS-checked PA.
+Usually there are 20 supported places available in each session, and five places for young people who need to attend with their own DBS-checked PA.
 Please note during the pandemic the number of young people we can accommodate is reduced in line with Government regulations.

 How much does it cost?

 Standard cost: £20 per day